Applications are due Friday, November 30th for the 2019-2020 cohort.

 - a dissertation abstract;

-- and 2-3 letters of nomination and support, at least one being from the applicant’s dissertation director who can attest to the project’s scholarly rigor and integration within the dissertation.
+- 2-3 letters of nomination and support, at least one being from the applicant’s dissertation director who can attest to the project’s scholarly rigor and integration within the dissertation.

 Questions about Grad Fellowships and the application process should be directed to Brandon Walsh.
 Applicants concerned about their eligibility, for whatever reason, are strongly encouraged to write as well.